web-padawan/webcomponents.today/content/intro/index.md

 of this project, and I tried to do my best to keep it in a good shape while adding more content.
 But the problem is, not everyone likes these longs READMEs.

 Today it's clear that Web Components are here to stay.
-I'd say they finally reached the productivity plateau and front-end developers are using them more and more (although not as much as JS frameworks like React and Vue).
-But there are still some gaps to fill in terms of the ecosystem.
+In my opinion, they finally reached the plateau of productivity.
+Front-end developers use them more often (although not as much as JS frameworks like React and Vue).
+But there are still some notable gaps to fill concerning the ecosystem.

 There are ongoing efforts related to Web Components.
 In particular, there is active development by [the Lit team](https://github.com/webcomponents/webcomponents.org/issues/1250#issuecomment-1256401265)